George V. Lauder (CIA): CIA

 After graduating law school, Lauder joined the CIA in 1951.
 From 1951 until 1978 he was a covert operations officer posted in several countries.

 Report on Cuban Complicity in the Assassination of JFK

 At the direction of E. Henry Knoche, Lauder, while with the Latin American Division, lead a team in a comprehensive investigation into Cuban complicity into the assassination of President John F. Kennedy.
-From mid-October 1976 to June 1977, Lauder compiled a report that drew an extensive road map between a disgruntled La Cosa Nostra lead by Santo Trafficante trying to have Fidel Castro, Raul Castro, and Che Guevara assassinated instead.
+From mid-October 1976 to June 1977, Lauder compiled a report that drew an extensive road map between a disgruntled La Cosa Nostra led by Santo Trafficante trying to have Fidel Castro, Raúl Castro, and Che Guevara assassinated instead.
 In one of the final nails in the coffin of JFK conspiracy theories, the report found no clear links between the Cuban government and the killing.

 Soon after this report was filed by Lauder, he left covert operations on an unconfirmed date to become the Deputy Inspector General for the CIA.